-Policy 6.9.2: Cooperate with the County's Department of Solid Waste incorporate development restrictions directed toward appropriate restriction of uses and management of hazardous materials.
+Policy 6.9.2: Cooperate with the County's Department of Solid Waste the City are properly managed to protect the environment.

+Management and RER to assure hazardous wastes generated within incorporate development restrictions directed toward appropriate restriction of uses and management of hazardous materials.